falleng0d/mdx-multi-edit/design.md

 The application consists of two main parts:

 - **Frontend:** A React application for editing MDX files in the browser.
-- **Backend:** An Express server that exposes API endpoints for reading and writing MDX files on disk.
+- **Backend:** A Hono server that exposes API endpoints for reading and writing MDX files on disk.

 Both are started together with `concurrently` for a seamless development experience.